Nikhil-8285/CaseConverter/README.md

 - **Word and Character Count**: Get the total number of words and characters in your text.
 - **Reading Time Estimation**: The app estimates how long it would take a human to read the provided text based on an average reading speed.

+## Live Demo

+You can access the app and try out the features here: [CaseConverter Live Demo](https://nikhil-8285.github.io/CaseConverter/)

 ## Available Scripts

 In the project directory, you can run: